-The Special Education: General Curriculum Licensure (SPED: GC) Program prepares teachers with competencies to instruct students with learning disabilities, emotional/behavior disorders and mild mental retardation in school settings.
+The Special Education: General Curriculum Licensure (SPED: GC) Program prepares teachers with competencies to instruct students with learning disabilities, emotional/behavior disorders and mild intellectual disabilities in school settings.
 The program provides an interdisciplinary approach to the education of students with disabilities in inclusive learning environments.
 Faculty members are specialists in the disciplines of psychology, early intervention, special education and literacy.

 Students who complete the program and the NC required tests will be recommended by the University of North Carolina at Chapel Hill (UNC-CH) for licensure at the "A" level.

-Fully licensed teachers (Standard Professional I or II) may add the Special Education area.
+Fully licensed teachers (Standard Professional I or II) may add the Special Education General Curriculum area.

 Requirements for add-on licensure candidates: